wikiepeidia/duplicate-file-finding-script/README.md

 # duplicate files finding script

-This script is designed to find any duplicate files in a large batch.
+This script is designed quickly to find any duplicate files in a large batch.

 ## Table of Contents
 - [Usage](#Usage)